Carma Developers: History

 In 1970 Usselman sold his shares to Nu-West "with the stipulation that Nu-West would never take complete control of the builder/shareholder relationship."
 Other builders, too, sold or re-distributed their shares, and in 1972, when Carma went public, the company had developed and sold more than 11,000 residential lots and developed 500 acres (200 hectares) of serviced land for multi-family or commercial development.

 By 1979, 75% of the company's shares were owned by Carma members, including Nu-West, which owned 48 per cent of the shares.
 In 1980, Carma bought Allarco Developments, a huge publicly traded holding company controlled by Edmonton surgeon Dr. Charles Allard, and Carma instantly became a billion dollar company, active in everything from petrochemicals and investments to auto sales.

 Things began to get tough in the early 1980s when the Canadian federal government brought in the National Energy Program (NEP), which didn't allow Albertans to sell oil to the Canadian market at world prices.
 This policy decimated Alberta's Petroleum industry.
 People left Alberta in droves and almost no one bought homes, with existing owners walking away from mortgages.
 Real estate prices plummeted and the industry collapsed.
 Carma had 500 employees in 1983, declining to just 17 by 1985.

 Carma was able to negotiate with the banks to keep certain assets to get rid of debt.
-They downsized, recapitalized, and under the direction of Murray Fox, who was hired in 1983 as chief financial officer, the company got back to the original business of developing residential land and again flourished despite the odds.
+They downsized, recapitalized, and under the direction of Murray Fox, who was hired in 1983 as chief financial officer, the company got back to the business of developing residential land.

-By 1987, Brookfield Properties, headquartered in New York City, saw the potential in Carma and bought into the company.
+By 1987, Brookfield Properties, headquartered in New York City, bought into the company.
 Today Brookfield owns 100% of it.
-Carma bought Nu-West's Canadian operations in 1989, and Carma's growth has been noteworthy ever since, with master-planned communities in every quadrant of the City of Calgary, offering parks, extensive residents' associations with amenities, commercial space, lakes, and shops within easy reach of neighbours.
+Carma bought Nu-West's Canadian operations in 1989.